Bloom (Beach House album): Packaging and title

-Marketing
+Release and sales

 Beach House performing at the House of Blues in San Diego in July 1, 2012.

-Months before releasing Bloom, Beach House were offered a deal to distribute the album at various Starbucks stores, to which they felt uncomfortable with and rejected the deal.
+Several months before releasing or beginning the promotion process for Bloom, Beach House were given an opportunity to distribute the album at various Starbucks stores, to which they eventually rejected after some consideration, with Legrand reiterating that this decision, among others for the duo, are done based on maintaining their fanbase.
 (Note: Attributed to various interviews by Billboard, Pitchfork, The Baltimore Sun and Houston Press.)
 At around this time, the duo had reflected on their involvement in an overabundant amount of live sessions and photo shoots, with the outcome being "far below [their] personal artistic standards", instead deciding that they would only partake in persuasive activities that they were able to "control artistically and give substantial energy".
-In February 2012, the entirety of Bloom was leaked on the internet, with Legrand recalling that their previous studio albums were also leaked in the past.